The Ultimate Guide to Google Performance Max Campaigns [2025]

 Yes, we all know that the reporting capabilities of Performance Max campaigns leave a lot to be desired.
 But it doesn’t mean that all available reports are useless.

 You should check out the Insights tab where you can find relevant information about your campaign.
 Of course, you should only start paying attention after your campaign has been running for a few days (or weeks).
 Then the best performing "Search categories" and "Audience segments" will start to show up.
+Alongside these, it’s possible to view search terms, see competing domains in the auction insights report, and create your own dashboard style reports from scratch or using available templates.

 Search category - a group of similar search terms.
 This report will give two important pieces of information: